 Stress and motivation are two major problems in many companies.
 Decades were filled with research on the impacts of stress in the workplace and how job pressures influence motivation.
 Workplace stress can be caused by a number of factors, including job insecurity, work overload, lack of control over one’s work, and a lack of social support.
 Unfortunately, leaders often feel encouraged to use the carrot versus stick approach for motivation, where the carrot is a reward for compliance and the stick is a consequence for noncompliance.

-Neverthless, we can’t expect others to be motivated to do what we want them to do when we aren’t motivated ourselves, right?
-So why not consider a different way to motivate employees?
+Nevertheless, we can’t expect others to be motivated to do what we want them to do when we aren’t motivated ourselves, right?

 A couple of days ago, Brian Chesky, CEO of Airbnb, announced on Twitter that Airbnb’s employees are allowed to live and work from anywhere.
 Chesky also laid out the key features of how their plan will actually work, along with their beliefs as a company.
 Intentional, recurring team gatherings for cohesion & collaboration despite remote working.

 The new dialogue embraces the key concept that motivation is less about employees doing great work and more about employees feeling great about their work.

 The more satisfied employees feel about their work, the more motivated they remain over time.
 We can motivate employees by engaging in a new and meaningful dialogue about the work instead…

 Here’s how shared offices can help motivate coworkers: